tnam-nguyen/360-1M/README.md

 ```bash
 python Downloads/Download_GCP.py --path 360-1M.parquet
 ```
 The total size of all videos at max resolution is about 200 TB.
 Currently we supply a script for downloading videos at scale to GCP.
-We will soon release code for downloading a smaller, filtered subset locally facilitate those who want to work with a smaller scale version of 360-1M.
-Another note is that downloading videos at too high of a bitrate can lead to throttling or IP blocking.
+We will soon release code for downloading a smaller, high-quality subset to facilitate those who want to work with a smaller version of 360-1M.

 ### Extracting Frames
 To extract frames from videos, use the video_to_frames.py script: